 Call-to-Action (CTA) buttons represent another element that can strongly influence the SEO potential of your email marketing campaign.
 CTA has to be well-designed and eye-catching in order to convince more subscribers to visit your site.

 The most important feature regarding CTA buttons is contrast.
-The color needs to oppose the background to stand out from the rest of the email content.
+When creating your email design, keep in mind that the color of your CTAs needs to oppose the background to stand out from the rest of the email content.
 Of course, colors should also fit the overall branding strategy so that subscribers can recognize your website immediately.
 Take a look at the Amazon email below for inspiration.

 6. Mobile Friendliness

 A vast majority of subscribers check emails on a smartphone.
-That is why emails not optimized for mobile devices get deleted by 80% of users and why not having a mobile friendly website actually hurts your SEO.
-You should bear this in mind while designing your email marketing campaigns and adapt all features so as to meet the criteria of mobile-friendliness.
+That is why emails not optimized for mobile devices get deleted by 80% of users and why not having a responsive design for your website actually hurts your SEO.
+After all, great user experience is one of the major keys to retain current visitors and gain new ones.
+So you should bear this in mind while designing your email marketing campaigns and adapt all features so as to meet the criteria of mobile-friendliness.

 We will name several aspects of user-friendly design: